 Home automation is the utilization of technology to automate various house functions remotely or in close proximity to the device or appliance.
 Home automation aims to make the home simpler, more secure, efficient, accessible and better overall.
 The devices used in home automation can be wireless, wired, or be both wired and wireless.
+Often they will require a company like MZ Electric, an electrician in Denver who are trained to install wired networks or power outlet access points used in automation projects.

 Most people have Wi-Fi in their homes and many companies design smart home products that can be used on existing Wi-Fi networks.
 It is a ubiquitous protocol and I use it in many home automation devices.
 This could be because of its ease of use across various devices.
 The only demerit is that it consumes a lot of battery power and slows down responses when many devices are on the network.
 You will need to make sure you have a good service provider such as ATT Bundles who can make sure that your wireless is sufficient.